Skip to main content Skip to navigation

 Find out more about our Modelling of Heterogeneous Systems PhD.

-HetSys is an EPSRC-supported Centre for Doctoral Training.
-It recruits enthusiastic students from across the physical sciences who enjoy using their mathematical skills and thinking flexibly to solve complex problems.
+HetSys is an EPSRC-supported Centre for Doctoral Training at the University of Warwick which recruits students from across the physical sciences, mathematics and engineering and trains them to use their mathematical and computational modelling skills to solve complex problems in heterogeneous materials.

 Course overview

-CDT training will run throughout the four-year PhD programme with all aspects designed to meet the three key training needs above, and to develop transferable skills.
-You will be recruited directly onto a project and will have a supervisor from the start of the course, as well as a second supervisor in a related area and a cohort mentor for academic and pastoral advice.
+CDT training will run throughout the four-year PhD programme, you will be recruited directly onto a project and will have a supervisor from the start of the course, as well as a second supervisor in a related area and a cohort mentor for academic and pastoral advice.
 In projects with industry links there will often also be an industry co-supervisor.

 Teaching and Learning

-During the first year of the programme you will study four core modules (Multiscale Modelling Methods and Applications I and II, Research Computing/Software Carpentry and Predictive Modelling and Uncertainty Quantification).
+During the first year of the programme you will study four core modules (Quantum and Atomistric Modelling, Continuum and Mesoscale Modelling, Scientific Software Development and Predictive Modelling and Uncertainty Quantification).
 You will also participate in a Group Software Development Project supported by academics and RSEs.
 You will carry out an independent research project in the area of your PhD project assessed through a written report and viva 12 months into the programme.
 During the first 18-24 months you will also take at least two optional modules that complement your PhD project.

 The individual project also leads to a peer-to-peer activity early in the second year.
 These activities will contribute to the formal award of a postgraduate diploma (120 credits), which must be successfully completed 18-24 months into the programme.